 “It’s nice to meet you!” says Ready.
 “I like skateboarding, swimming, watching movies like Twister, and collecting vintage toys.
 My favorite food is ANYTHING.
 Oh, and go Chiefs!”

 As JCPH’s official Emergency Preparedness mascot, Ready the Raccoon is always learning about how to be equipped for disasters and sharing new knowledge with us.
-Check out the FAQs and resources below, and connect with us on social media to follow all of Ready’s adventures!
+You can explore this page and connect with us on social media to follow all of Ready’s adventures!

 Family Preparedness